Dates

 Repetiteurs Sebastian Abarbanell, Alessandra Defazio

-Musical coordination Fedor Teunissen
+Musical coordination Fedor Teunisse

 The original production In C was created and performed by Davide Di Pretoro, Edivaldo Ernesto, Melissa Figueiredo, Hwanhee Hwang, Annapaola Leso, Michal Mualem, Zaratiana Randrianantenaina, Aladino Rivera Blanca, Orlando Rodriguez and Joel Suárez Gómez.